 What supplies to do you need?
-The only think you need for this program is Blair Turner’s Character Calendar, which can be bought from TpT.
+The only thing you need for this program is Blair Turner's Character Calendar, which can be bought from TpT.
 I happened to stumbled upon it during the TPT Teacher Appreciate Sale.
 As soon as I saw it, I knew it would serve as the framework for our character education program.
-Best part, it’s only $10!
+The best part, it's only $10!

 (Character Calendar preview on TPT)